ccd330/git-it-done/README.md

   * [Questions](#questions)

   ## Description
   This project is a web application that uses GitHub's API to search for projects with open issues and pull requests.
-Users can filter search results by primary language.
+Users can filter search results by programming language.

   <img src="https://github.com/ccd330/git-it-done/blob/main/assets/demo.png" />